jaimiles23/chess-puzzlerush-leaderboard/README.md

 ## Web scraping
-LeaderboardScraper class uses selenium to retrieve usernames and scores from chess.com.
-Cleans data and returns a list of tuples containing the username and their puzzle rush score.
+THe `LeaderboardScraper` class stores web-scraping methods.
+It uses Selenium to retrieve usernames and scores from chess.com, cleans the data, and returns a list of tuples containing the username and their puzzle rush score.

 ## Create user profiles